Avg. Income Earned by Following this Post: $100/day

 If you’ve ever been to Austin, TX (people sell water on street corners all over the city) or to any outdoor music festival, you have probably seen street vendors with an ice chest, selling water, sodas, energy drinks and snacks.
-Street vending is one of the oldest forms of entrepreneurship and a great way to make a little bit of cash, quickly, without much startup money.
+Street vending is one of the oldest forms of entrepreneurship and a great way to make a little bit of cash, quickly, without much startup money this does not apply to Austin but in Houston too!
 The trick to making more money than your competition is in getting a little creative.

 What you will need: